Hiking Packing List: Essential Hiking Gear for Any Hike

 On a hike, you need to be able to warm up or cool down quickly by simply taking off or adding clothes.

-You should have a base layer shirt or tank, and then multiple layers of long sleeves and jackets depending on the climate.
-And then on the bottom, you’ll want to use a long underwear base layer in cold climates under your hiking pants.
-Or if it’s a hot climate you might want to try the zip-off-to-shorts hiking pants.
+You should have a base layer shirt or tank and then multiple layers of long sleeves and jackets, depending on the climate.
+And then, on the bottom, you’ll want to use a long underwear base layer under your hiking pants in cold climates.
+Or if it’s a hot climate, you might want to try the zip-off-to-shorts hiking pants.
 Sure, they aren’t sexy, but they are great for hiking.

 Have a friend going hiking?
 Check out these great gifts for travelers.

 Whatever you do, cotton clothes don’t have a place on your hiking packing list!
-They take forever to dry and just don’t wick the moisture away from your body which can leave you cold.
+They take forever to dry and don’t wick the moisture away from your body, which can leave you cold.
 Ideally, your hiking packing list should be filled with natural fibers such as merino wool or alpaca.
-These are more expensive pieces – but they really are miracle textiles: they are odorless, dry fast, lightweight, warming, and cooling…they really are miracle fabrics.

 I love Title Nine's tanks because they're super soft and dry fast.
 Made of a poly/cotton/spandex blend infused with drirelease®; performance wicking that dries 4x faster than cotton.
 I can wear this on the hiking trail and also traveling around an urban environment.